huuthang120208/huuthang1231/README.md

 function StoreFruit(path)
     for i,v in pairs(path:GetChildren()) do
         if string.find(v.Name,"Fruit") and not v:FindFirstChild("Ignored")  then
-            if OrionLib.Flags["Webhook Store Fruit"].Value then
+            if RayfieldLibrary.Flags["Webhook Store Fruit"].Value then
                 sendmsgStoreFruit(tostring(Settings["Url Webhook"] or ""),v.Name)
             end
             local test  = string.gsub(v.Name, " Fruit","")